Chart Color Schemes

 Clifton Springs hosts an older demographic, ranking in the top quartile nationwide

 Clifton Springs has a median age of 48 years, which is notably higher than Rest of Vic.'s 43 and significantly exceeds the Australian median of 38.
-The age profile indicates that those aged 65-74 are particularly prevalent at 15.7%, while the 5-14 group is relatively smaller at 9.7% compared to Rest of Vic..
+The age profile indicates that those aged 65-74 are particularly prominent, comprising 15.6% of the population, while the 5-14 group is relatively smaller at 9.7%.
 This concentration of 65-74 year-olds is significantly higher than the national average of 9.4%.
-Post-2021 Census data shows that the 35 to 44 age group has increased from 11.2% to 12.7% of the population, while the 5 to 14 cohort has decreased from 10.7% to 9.7%.
-Demographic projections suggest that Clifton Springs' age profile will undergo significant changes by 2041, with the 35 to 44 age group projected to expand considerably, increasing by 723 people (70%) from 1,038 to 1,762.
+According to post-2021 Census data, the 35 to 44 age group has increased from 11.2% to 12.7% of the population, while the 5 to 14 cohort has decreased from 10.7% to 9.7%.
+Demographic modeling suggests that Clifton Springs's age profile will undergo significant changes by 2041.
+The 35 to 44 age cohort is projected to grow considerably, with an increase of 819 people (an 87% rise) from 947 to 1,767.